By Simon O’ Connor, 10th November 2015 (Updated 5th October 2020)

 At Company Bureau we understand that the company formation process is only the first step to building a successful business.
-Following your company formation, your next priority should be to ensure your company has been registered for taxes and that your company bank account is opened quickly so that you can start receiving and making payments.
+Post incorporation, your next priority should be to ensure your company has been registered for taxes and that your company bank account is opened quickly so that you can start receiving and making payments.

 A company Bank Account is a necessity for every company in Ireland in order to make and receive payments.
 We recommended applying for a business bank account as soon as your company has been incorporated as it can take a few weeks to set up.
 You need to make sure that you have an up to date passport for all directors and shareholders holding 25% or more of the shares, as well as proof of address documents dated within the last 6 months.
 Once the account is opened you will most likely need to apply for online banking separately which takes another few days to set up.
 If your business needs to take credit card or online payments, you will also need to set up a merchant account.
 For assistance with any of this please don’t hesitate to contact us.